Myanmar (formerly Burma) is a unique place. It is undergoing transition, yet keeping it ancient and authentic feel.

-Former royal Capital, Mandalay is in the north of Myanmar and is the second largest city of the country.
-The city is large, busy and noisy, but easy to visit as the streets are well organised, and for those who get lost easily, a palace is in the middle of the city and will help you to find your way.
+This second largest city lies in the north of Myanmar.
+It is big, busy and noisy, but easy to visit as the streets are well organised, and for those who get lost easily, a palace is in the middle of the city and will help you to find your way.
 We strongly recommend the places around Mandalay, such as:

-Such as visiting the Eiffel tour in France or the site of Angkor in Cambodia, visiting the temples of Bagan is a must-do during a trip to Myanmar, not to mention the sunset.
-Located in the Mandalay’s region, Bagan is a large Buddhist archaeological site of over 50 square kilometres.
+Such as visiting the Eiffel tower in France or the site of Angkor in Cambodia, visiting the temples of Bagan is a must-do during a trip to Myanmar, not to mention the sunset.
+Bagan is a large Buddhist archaeological site of over 50 square kilometres.

-Discover a lake in the middle of a mountainous and refreshing environment.
-Around the lake are located numerous fishermen and Intha villages, living around the lake in stilts houses.
+Discover numerous fishermen and Intha villages, living around the lake in stilts houses.

-Explore the floating villages and be amazed by Intha’s ingeniosity and learn about their culture and how they are growing their floating garden.
-Local ethnicities and markets are giving a unique vibe to this lake.
+Explore the floating villages and be amazed by Intha’s ingeniosity and learn about their culture and how they are growing their floating gardens.

 One of Myanmar’s most famous beaches, Ngapali is located 7km away from the city of Thandwe (Sandoway).
-White, soft sand, coconut trees, beach bungalows, nothing’s missing for some farniente during your trip.
+White, soft sand, coconut trees, beach bungalows… sounds like the description of relaxing in paradise, does not it?